I moved to Las Vegas last week.

 Here’s my best attempt:

-We moved here for the lifestyle.
+I moved here for the lifestyle.
 Not the gambling, obviously — but the canyons, mountains, desert, sunshine, hiking, climbing, camping, music, festivals, food and entertainment.

 I love the outdoors, especially the mountains.
 (I was born in Nepal; mountains are in my blood.)
 I lived in Colorado for 8 years and loved it, but I’m sick of winter.
 (You’ve seen how people in Atlanta react to snow.)
 I prefer cities; I like the West Coast; I’ve always wanted to live amidst palm trees.